paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 (3) waive the collection of duties, fees, taxes, and interest due on entered merchandise when such duties, fees, taxes, or interest are less than $20 or such greater amount as may be specified by the Secretary by regulation.

-**(b) Reduction or modification of exemption** The Secretary of the Treasury is authorized by regulations to prescribe exceptions to any exemption provided for in subsection (a) whenever he finds that such action is consistent with the purpose of subsection (a) or is necessary for any reason to protect the revenue or to prevent unlawful importations.
+**(b)** The Secretary of the Treasury is authorized by regulations to prescribe exceptions to any exemption provided for in subsection (a) whenever he finds that such action is consistent with the purpose of subsection (a) or is necessary for any reason to protect the revenue or to prevent unlawful importations.

+**(c)** Any person who enters, introduces, facilitates, or attempts to introduce an article into the United States using the privilege of this section, the importation of which violates any other provision of United States customs law, shall be assessed, in addition to any other penalty permitted by law, a civil penalty of up to $5,000 for the first violation and up to $10,000 for each subsequent violation.

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–21, title VII, § 70531(b), July 4, 2025, 139 Stat.
+283, provided that, effective on July 1, 2027, this section is amended as follows:

+(1) in subsection (a)(2), by striking “of this Act, or” and all that follows through “subdivision (2); and” and inserting “of this Act; and”; and

+(2) by striking subsection (c).

+See 2025 Amendment notes below.

 #### References in Text
 Title I of this Act, referred to in subsec. (a)(2)(B), means title I of act June 17, 1930, which contained the Tariff Schedules of the United States and which formerly were set out under [section 1202 of this title](./chapter-004-tariff-act-of-1930.md#section-1202).
 The Tariff Schedules of the United States were replaced by the Harmonized Tariff Schedule of the United States.
 See Publication of Harmonized Tariff Schedule note set out under [section 1202 of this title](./chapter-004-tariff-act-of-1930.md#section-1202).

 #### Amendments
+2025—Subsec. (a)(2).
+Pub.
+L. 119–21, § 70531(b)(1), substituted “of this Act; and” for “of this Act, or” in subpar.
+(B) and struck out subpar.
+(C) and concluding provisions which read as follows:

+“(C) $800 in any other case.

+“The privilege of this subdivision (2) shall not be granted in any case in which merchandise covered by a single order or contract is forwarded in separate lots to secure the benefit of this subdivision (2); and”.

+Subsec. (c).
+Pub.
+L. 119–21, § 70531(b)(2), struck out subsec. (c) which read as follows: “Any person who enters, introduces, facilitates, or attempts to introduce an article into the United States using the privilege of this section, the importation of which violates any other provision of United States customs law, shall be assessed, in addition to any other penalty permitted by law, a civil penalty of up to $5,000 for the first violation and up to $10,000 for each subsequent violation.”

+Pub.
+L. 119–21, § 70531(a)(1), added subsec. (c).

 2016—Subsec. (a)(2)(C).
 Pub.
 L. 114–125 substituted “$800” for “$200”.

 1996—Subsec. (a)(1).
 Pub.
 L. 104–295, § 3(a)(12)(A), substituted “duties, fees, taxes, and interest actually accruing” for “duties, fees, and taxes actually accruing”.